OID Repository

 Display OID:

-• if the OID doesn't exist in the database but the parent OID is present in the database, it is created but the description won't be available until it is validated by the webmaster (a notification will be sent to you by email);
+• if the OID does not yet exist in the OID repository but its parent OID is described in the Repository, it is added but the description will not be visible until it is validated by the Repository administrator (a notification will be sent to you by email once this is done);

 File name (a single XML file containing all the OID descriptions, or a zipped archive of XML files):